KiltedCode/khandaria-campaign/sessions/README.md

 The party tries to devise a plan before then head out to take out a key target and potential artifact.

 [January 20, 2022 - Power of the Gods](2022/2022-01-20-power-of-the-gods.md)
-The newly forming future party is summoned to `Guros` and questioned.
+The newly forming future party is summoned to `Gurrus` and questioned.
 But will they be trusted?

 ## 2021